PriyankaSPawar/Final_Poject_Travel-and-Relocation-Dashboard/README.md

 # NextStop Europe: Discover Your Ideal Travel Destination or New Home

-## Overview
-Welcome to the **NextStop Europe** project repository!
-This project was developed as part of the final project for the Data Science Bootcamp at WBS Coding School.
-The goal of this project is to help users make informed decisions about their next travel destination or potential relocation spot in Europe.

-## Objective
+## Project Objective
 The main objective of this project is to provide an interactive tool that:
 - Assists travelers in selecting the most suitable European destination based on their preferences.
 - Helps relocants evaluate potential European cities for remote work and living based on key parameters like cost of living, quality of life, and connectivity.

+## Overview
+Welcome to the **NextStop Europe** project repository!
+This project was developed as part of the **final project** for the Data Science Bootcamp at **WBS Coding School.** The goal of this project is to help users make informed decisions about their next travel destination or potential relocation spot in Europe.

 ## Project Description
 The project includes two interactive Tableau dashboards: